Sanghanmol/RoomEase/README.md

 # 🏨 RoomEase - Smart Hotel Room Booking System

+An interactive hotel room reservation system with a **movie ticket-style UI**, optimized room booking logic, and smooth animations.
+Built with **React + Material UI + Framer Motion**.

+---

 ## 📌 Overview
 RoomEase is a hotel room reservation system that: